top of page

-Dual occupancy developments sit in a space where scale is modest but scrutiny is not.
-While smaller than multi‑unit projects, they still rely on well‑resolved site works to demonstrate access, setbacks, private open space and shared interfaces in a way that is readily understood during assessment.
+Dual occupancy developments sit in a space where scale is modest but assessment scrutiny is not.
+While smaller than multi-dwelling projects, they still depend on well-resolved site works to demonstrate access, setbacks, private open space and shared interfaces in a way that can be understood without ambiguity during assessment.

 What we mean by dual occupancy